TH-Izayoi-Sakuya/Mamba-yolo/README.md

 - Additional tools: `thop`, `scikit-learn`, `opencv-python`

 **Installation (Windows User Guide):**
 Since compiling `mamba_ssm` and `causal_conv1d` from scratch on Windows often causes errors, we highly recommend using pre-compiled `.whl` files.
-Please download the pre-compiled `.whl` files (Triton, causal_conv1d, mamba_ssm) from our repository's Release page or the provided links before proceeding.
+**🚨 Important:** All required pre-compiled `.whl` files (Triton, causal_conv1d, mamba_ssm) are explicitly provided in the [GitHub Releases](https://github.com/TH-Izayoi-Sakuya/Mamba-yolo/releases) page of this repository.
+Please download them to your local directory before running the commands below.

 ```bash
 # 1. Create and activate a Conda environment